2.2 Creating a framework for positive behaviour

 In his book ‘Lessons in Order’, Teitler discusses the use of a framework (Teitler 2017).
 He writes the following about it:

-In doing so, keep in mind a framework against which you can always test student behaviour: This is how I want work to be done: Optimal and Undisturbed.
-This is how I want us to treat each other and the material: Safe, Friendly and Responsible.”
+In doing so, keep in mind a framework against which you can always evaluate student behaviour: This is how I want work to be done: Optimal and Undisturbed.
+This is how I want us to treat each other and the material: Safe, Friendly, and Responsible.”

-His use of the term framework differs from FFT’s use of it in a few important ways.
+His uses the term framework differently than FFT.
 First, he names it as something that stays in the teacher’s mind.
 Second, the way he advises teachers to reinforce positive behaviour lacks the self-regulatory effect of the framework that always hangs visibly on the wall.

 Moral contract

-He also appoints his framework as something against which the teacher can test student behaviour.
-That in itself is fine.
+Teitler also appoints his framework as something against which the teacher can evaluate student behaviour.
+That is fine.
 His framework does not include the teacher’s behaviour.
 The strength of the framework made explicit is precisely that it works as a moral contract between all those involved: between students, between students and teacher (from the students’ point of view) and between teacher and students (from the teacher’s point of view).
-With that reciprocity, that “honesty,” you build relations.
+With that reciprocity, that “fairness” you build relations.

 Primary Education

-In PE, it is valuable to translate your – or the existing school-wide framework – into concrete behaviour with the students.
-If the students have made these positively formulated class rules themselves, they are more likely to behave accordingly and are easier to hold accountable.
-Over the course of the school year, you can add elements to this list as needed in consultation with the group.
+In PE, it is valuable to translate your – or the existing framework of the school – with the students into concrete behaviour.
+If the students make these positively formulated class rules themselves, they are more likely to behave accordingly and are easier to hold accountable.
+During a school year, you can, in consultation with the group, add elements to this list as needed.

 Secondary Education

-In a school-wide framework, it is advisable to give your personal and subject-specific translation of this.
-At the beginning of the school year, discuss with your students what attitude you require of them in your subject and why it is important to them.
-If a new type of disruption arises during the year that you would like to see disappear, discuss that type of disruption with the group.
-You conclude this conversation with a positively worded Tip that will remain in place from that point on.
+If the school has a framework, it is advisable to give your personal and subject-specific translation.
+At the beginning of the school year, discuss with your students what attitude you require in your subject and why this is important to them.
+In case of a new type of disruption, discuss it with the group.
+Conclude this conversation with a positively worded rule.

 Kant calls a framework of general scope that calls on everyone to behave well: A moral imperative.